baxmittens/HTTPREPL.jl/README.md

 # HTTPREPL.jl
 Evaluate Julia Code on a remote REPL over HTTP.

-This package is in a early development stage.
+This package is in an early development stage.
 There is an other Julia package, named (RemoteREPL.jl)[https://github.com/JuliaWeb/RemoteREPL.jl], which likely works better in most cases.

 ## Install